Alec Issigonis: Early life and education

 Issigonis was born on 18 November 1906 in the Ottoman port city of Smyrna, the only child of Constantine Issigonis and Hulda Prokopp.
 His paternal grandfather, Demosthenis, had migrated to Smyrna from the Greek island of Paros in the 1830s and Constantine was a successful and wealthy shipbuilding engineer.
 His maternal ancestors originated in the Kingdom of Württemberg.
-It was through his mother's kinships that Issigonis was a first cousin once removed to BMW and Volkswagen director Bernd Pischetsrieder.
+It was through his mother's family that Issigonis was a first cousin once removed of the BMW and Volkswagen director Bernd Pischetsrieder.

 As British subjects, his father having naturalised whilst studying engineering in London in 1897, Issigonis and his parents were evacuated to Malta by the Royal Navy in September 1922 ahead of the Great Fire of Smyrna and the Turkish capture of Smyrna at the end of the Greco-Turkish War.
 His father died shortly after and Issigonis and his mother moved to the United Kingdom in 1923.
 Issigonis studied engineering at Battersea Polytechnic in London.
 Having failed his mathematics exams three times, subsequently declaring it 'the most uncreative subject you can study', Issigonis decided to enter the University of London External Programme to complete his university education.

 Career

 Despite the political upheavals the Issigonis family lived an affluent and comfortable life.
 Issigonis was maintained by his family so that he could pursue racing sport as a hobby.
 Issigonis went into the motor industry as an engineer and designer working for Humber Limited.
 He competed successfully in motor racing during the 1930s and 1940s.
 Starting around 1930, he raced a supercharged "Ulster" Austin Seven, later fitting it with a front axle of his own design, leading to employment at Austin.
-This greatly modified machine was replaced with a radical special completed in 1939, constructed of plywood laminated in aluminium sheeting.
+This greatly modified machine was replaced with a radical special completed in 1939, the Lightweight Special, constructed of plywood laminated in aluminium sheeting.
 The suspension was also of advanced design, with trailing arm front suspension attached to a steel cross-member, and swing axle rear, all with rubber springs made of catapult elastic.
 This car was remarkably light, weighing 587 lb, of which the engine contributed 252 lb.
 By the time the chassis had been completed (hard labour; it was all done by hand, no power tools), Issigonis had moved to Morris Motors Limited, but Austin supplied a "works" specification supercharged side-valve engine.
 Issigonis usually won, even when entered in the 1100cc class if there was no 750cc category.
 Most events entered were sprints, but he also raced at circuits.